Harvard Partners Consortium Fellowship in Clinical Neuropsychology

-The Harvard Partners Consortium in Clinical Neuropsychology seeks candidates for a two-year fellowship in neuropsychology.
-The joint Brigham and Women’s Hospital and Massachusetts General Hospital Fellowship is a program of Harvard Medical School.
+The Harvard Partners Consortium in Clinical Neuropsychology seeks candidates for a two-year fellowship in neuropsychology to begin on September 1, 2023.
+The joint Brigham and Women’s Hospital (BWH) and Massachusetts General Hospital (MGH) Fellowship is a program of Harvard Medical School.
 Two fellowship slots are available.

 The fellowship program is designed to provide excellent clinical training in adult or lifespan neuropsychology.
 Experiences and didactics conform to Houston Conference/Division 40 training requirements so that fellows will be successful in obtaining board-certification from the American Board of Professional Psychology (ABPP) in clinical neuropsychology.

-Clinical experience will consist of adult neurological cases including dementia, epilepsy, brain tumor, developmental syndromes, neurobehavioral disorders, multiple sclerosis and other degenerative conditions.
-At the Mass General site, the fellow has the opportunity to receive training in both pediatric and adult cases.
-The clinical experience will be primarily outpatient-based but will include some inpatient consultation.
-Specialized experience will be offered in the Epilepsy Surgery Program including Wada Tests and intraoperative cortical mapping.
+Clinical experience will consist of adult outpatient neurological cases including dementia, epilepsy, brain tumor/oncology, developmental syndromes, neurobehavioral disorders, multiple sclerosis and other degenerative conditions.
+Depending on experience and interest, the fellow may have the opportunity to receive training in both adult and pediatric cases at MGH.
+Training in cognitive rehabilitation is offered as an elective, primarily during the second-year rotation at BWH.

 A required portion of the fellowship will be research activity through a proposed project or via participation with faculty in ongoing research projects.
 Didactic opportunities abound at both settings.
 The training experience is enriched by a highly collaborative teaching environment in which the fellow will work closely with neuropsychologists, behavioral neurologists, psychiatrists, and others with a special interest in brain and behavior.
 There are opportunities to supervise graduate practicum students.